esBrunoL/AdvancedWebApp/README.md

+This project was entirely created by giving commands to Copilot running within Visual Studio Code.
+There is no actual original work here.

 # Authentication Demo Project

 This project demonstrates authentication tokens in a full-stack application using HTML, CSS, JavaScript, Java (Spring Boot), MongoDB, OAuth, and React.js.